Information for student volunteers

 How to apply to join the program

-Write an expression of interest explaining why you are applying for this voluntary role and what qualities and skills you can bring to the role.
-Please make sure you address each of the selection criteria in your expression of interest.
+Write an expression of interest responding to each of the selection criteria listed above explaining why you are applying for this voluntary role and what qualities and skills you can bring to the role.

 Please email your expression of interest to Robert Alderson at Robert.Alderson@utas.edu.au